lpnh/frank.yazi/README.md

 ### plugin arguments

-to avoid ambiguity, this plugin has a two-argument structure, so we can differentiate the search method (content vs name) and their respective options
+to avoid ambiguity, this plugin has a two-argument structure, so we can differentiate the search method (by name vs content) and their respective options

 for convenience, you can pass only the first argument and let the plugin fall back to a default second argument. this is the "alias" option you'll see below